-i.
-Investment Entity Business Model

-With the Company's listing in 2018, there was considerable deliberation and consideration given to the Company's business model and objectives which were also associated with the unavailability of licenses for certain types of collective investment schemes in Jamaica.
-Management is of the view that its business model is, and always has been, similar to that of an "investment entity" as defined in IFRS 10 having consideration to the following key matters amongst other facts:

-- The Company provides investment management services to multiple investors who have invested in the Company via the JSE to take advantage of the management of a portfolio of Jamaican equities on their behalf. - 2.
+- i.
+Investment Entity Business Model Management is of the view that its business model is, and always has been, similar to that of an "investment entity" as defined in IFRS 10 having consideration to the following key matters amongst other facts: - 1.
+The Company provides investment management services to multiple investors who have invested in the Company via the JSE to take advantage of the management of a portfolio of Jamaican equities on their behalf. - 2.
 The Company's principal objective is solely to invest in Jamaican equities for returns from capital appreciation and investment income. - 3.
-The company manages and evaluates performance on the Jamaican equities on a fair value basis.
+The Company manages and evaluates performance on the Jamaican equities on a fair value basis.
 A Net Asset Value (NAV) is tracked daily and communicated to the Company's investors and potential investors via the JSE and the Company's website.
 Additionally, the Company's Investment Manager is compensated based on the fair value appreciation of the portfolio over time (note 9b (ii))).

-The purpose and design of the company is therefore similar to that of an investment entity per IFRS 10.
+The purpose and design of the Company is therefore similar to that of an investment entity per IFRS 10.